joaquinbentancor/mercado-libre-challenge/README.md

 # mercado-libre-challenge

-1 - Run docker-compose up
-2 - The app will be served at localhost:3000
+1 - Run docker-compose up (the app will be served at localhost:3000)